structure/solutions/problems —

 Besides, the table is using a lot of physical markup with the

-macro.
+Li macro.
 Probably, semantic macros

-like Ic
+like Ic,

-, and
+Cm, and

-should be used instead, as follows:
+Pa should be used instead, as follows:

 The following options are required by all file systems: